Netatalk/netatalk/README.md

 - `SERVER_NAME` <- the name of the server as displayed in the Chooser or Network drawer (default is hostname)
 - `SHARE_NAME` <- the name of the shared volume (default is the final segment of the path)
+- `AFP_GROUP` <- group that owns the shared volume, and that AFP_USER gets assigned to
 - `AFP_UID` <- specify user id of AFP_USER
 - `AFP_GID` <- specify group id of AFP_USER
 - `AFPD_OPTIONS` <- options to append to afpd.conf
 - `AVOLUMES_OPTIONS` <- options to append to AppleVolumes.default
 - `ATALKD_OPTIONS` <- options to append to atalkd.conf

+### Advanced
+- `MANUAL_CONFIG` <- when non-zero, manage users, volumes, and configurations manually.
+This overrides all of the above env variables.
+Use this together with bind mounted shared volumes and config files for the most versatile setup.
 - `TZ` <- time zone for the timelord time server (e.g. `America/Chicago`)

-Refer to the Netatalk manual for a list of available options to append each of the config files.
+Refer to the Netatalk manual for a list of available options for each config file.

-Sample docker-compose.yml with docker managed volume
+Sample docker-compose.yml with Docker managed volume
 ```
 version: "3"